- Student Life

 Served Up Crispy Improv Team seeks to provide students with entertainment and enjoyment through the art of improvisational comedy.

 "Be The Change You Want To See In The World" ~Ghandi

-Students for Social Work (SFS), is a clubdedicated to helping others on the WWU campus and surrounding communities.
-The organization is comprised of Social Work majors, minors and students from any academic area who are interested in addressing various social issues through education and direct service.
-Community direct service is realized through development and implementation of specific projects for local not for profit organizations such as, the Coalition for Domestic Violence, SERVE, Foster Parent's Association,and others.
-WWU awareness and education is realized through sponsorship of LEAD events and sponsorship of projects in conjunction with national awareness campaigns.
+Students for Social Work (SFS), is a club dedicated to helping others on the William Woods campus and in surrounding communities.
+The organization is comprised of Social Work majors, minors, and students from any academic area who are interested in addressing various social issues through education and direct service.
+Community direct service is realized through development and implementation of specific projects for local not-for-profit organizations such as the Coalition for Domestic Violence, SERVE, Foster Parent's Association, and others.
+Awareness and education is realized through sponsorship of LEAD events and sponsorship of projects in conjunction with national awareness campaigns.